Design System Token Fundamentals & Naming Conventions

 Leverage @property for type-safe token validation in modern browsers.
 Registering custom properties with explicit syntax (<color>, <length>, <percentage>) enables native interpolation, prevents invalid value assignment, and unlocks hardware-accelerated transitions.
 Without @property, the browser treats every custom property as an untyped string, which silently passes invalid values to consuming declarations and blocks CSS transitions on token swaps.
 Document token deprecation paths to prevent breaking consumer applications.
 Implement a phased removal strategy: alias the deprecated token to its successor, emit console warnings during development, and schedule hard removal in a major version release.

-Code Implementation Reference
+Code Implementation Reference Link to this section

-Primitive to Semantic Token Mapping (JSON)
+Primitive to Semantic Token Mapping (JSON) Link to this section

 {